United States debt ceiling: Barack Obama

 The 2013 crisis was temporarily resolved on February 4, 2013, when President Barack Obama signed the No Budget, No Pay Act of 2013 which suspended the debt ceiling until May 19, 2013.
 On May 19, the debt ceiling was raised to approximately $16.699 trillion to accommodate the borrowing done during the suspension period.
 During the suspension period, the Treasury was authorized to borrow to the extent that it "is required to meet existing commitments".
 On May 19, the debt ceiling was raised by $306 billion to cover the borrowings done during the suspension period, as well as commitments that accrued in the preceding period that extraordinary measures were in place, which commenced on December 31, 2012.

 Treasury Secretary Jack Lew notified Congress that these measures would be exhausted by October 17, 2013 and that a default would occur on October 17 when interest payments came due.
 From October 17, 2013 until February 7, 2014, the debt ceiling was again suspended.
 On February 12, 2014, the Temporary Debt Limit Extension Act was passed, suspending the debt ceiling until March 15, 2015.
 At that time, the Treasury Department took extraordinary measures.

 The debt ceiling would again have been reached on November 3, 2015.
 But on October 30, 2015, the debt ceiling was suspended to March 2017.

 Donald Trump's first term

 When Donald Trump was President, the debt ceiling was subject to less partisan controversy.
 The administration and the Republicans who controlled the House and the Senate prioritized tax cuts over a balanced budget.

 The ceiling was suspended three times: from September 30, 2017, to December 8, 2017; from December 8, 2017 to March 1, 2019; and, after concerns were raised from Treasury in July 2019 of an unexpected shortfall due to reduced tax receipts under Trump's tax legislation, from August 2, 2019 to July 31, 2021.
+The debt ceiling was raised when it was increased by $2.5 trillion, to $31.38 trillion, which lasted until January 2023.
+After the 2024 United States presidential election, Donald Trump supported eliminating the debt ceiling.

 Congress did not impose any preconditions or significant spending cuts.
 Democrats in the Senate could have threatened to stop the debt ceiling increase by use of the filibuster but declined to do so.